Even Berry in a bikini can’t save Dark Tide (2012) #SharkWeak🦈 Review

 With Michael Caine added to our rogue’s gallery, we’re on a roll now.
 Next up, we’ve got none other than the star of “Catwoman” herself, Halle Berry as Kate, a freediving shark expert whose business is struggling to stay afloat after a tragic accident in which one of her crew died.
-Once dubbed a ‘shark whisperer’, one year later Kate is haunted by the memory of the attack and unable to get back in the water.
-As the debts mount up and the bank prepares to foreclose on her boat, he ex-husband Jeff (Olivier Martinez) introduces her to a thrill-seeking millionaire who, along with his teenage son, is looking for the ultimate adrenaline high: diving with great white sharks.
+“Dark Tide” is the story of how, the once dubbed ‘shark whisperer’, a year later Kate is still haunted by the memory of the attack and unable to get back in the water.
+As the debts mount up and the bank prepares to foreclose on her boat, her ex-husband Jeff (Olivier Martinez) introduces her to a thrill-seeking millionaire who, along with his teenage son, is looking for the ultimate adrenaline high: diving with great white sharks.
 Against her better judgement, Kate agrees to take the job.

 Throughout all the Shark Weak films so far, there’s been one constant: no matter how shoddy, amateurish or downright stupid the films have been, there’s always been a modicum of fun to be found but that’s exactly the element missing in this dull and dreary thrill-less thriller.
 It’s a slick and glossy production, probably the best so far in this slog through the cinematic shark-based slurry, but even the decent effects work (blended with some skill with the usual stock footage) can’t seem to inject any life into proceedings.

 It may be a case of too many cooks spoiling the chum given this is a film where producers outnumber the speaking cast.
 It shouldn’t be possible to make a film about sharks this boring but “Dark Tide” somehow manages it.